pdepmartestm/2023-tpgame-dulce-de-leche-tentacion/plan.md

 Tomorrow we'll:

 -   [ ] Choose character
+-   [ ] Don't forget game over screen
+-   [ ] Don't forget to add message when the wave ends
 -   [ ] Optimization
 -   [ ] Finish with the assets, audio, animations and whatnot
 -   [ ] Make UI pretty